AdobeDocs/campaign-web.es-ES/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >En este contexto, no se puede cargar un público destinatario desde un archivo.
-Para ello, debe crear un envío independiente.
+Para ello, debe crear un envío de correo electrónico independiente.
 [Más información](../../audience/about-audiences.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.